joseph-a-levine/authoring/_older/march_2025.md

 - ⁃ DeepSeek for weird, unique prose or wordsmithing
 - ⁃ Perplexity for fact-checking queries which alternatively I would have Googled

 Of course, there's no reason not to get multiple answers, and these are all complements.
-All of the above has been scrambled by Claude 3.7, which is currently my first stop for practically everything except massive context.
+All of the above uses have been scrambled by Claude 3.7, which is currently my first stop for practically everything except massive context.

 More interesting has been recent experiments running small open-weight LLMs on my Macbook.
 There were a few days in Gambia in December when the internet was down{% sidenote "csujsj-id" "Reportedly, the [WACS](https://en.wikipedia.org/wiki/West_Africa_Cable_System) cables were under maintenance. " %} and I would have loved access to an LLM.
 It is surprising how small LLMs can be made.
 I tried a few local models and now have Microsoft's Phi-3 on my computer for the next internet outage.
 It's 3.8 billion parameters,{% sidenote "parame-id" "For comparison, Claude 3 and GPT-4 are in the 2 *trillion* range.
 My local version of Phi-3 is quantized from 16 to 4-bit." %} trained especially for math and coding reasoning problems.
 This is good enough for me, but not the state of the art: Gwern expects "we may have superhuman reasoning LLMs in the billion or sub-billion parameter range... which are just very, very ignorant, perhaps even more ignorant than you or me."
 These tiny LLMs are never going to be a researcher's primary tool.
 But they are really cool and surprisingly powerful.